Bobberty/MTASTS-EXIM-PERL/README.md

   - This is the contact URL for the RFC 8460 TLSRPT.
 When it comes to the MTA-STS RFC 8461, this is only required if the mode/policy is set to "testing" and the sending server sends regular reports.
 At this time, the mailto: gets stripped and this only contains an email address.

 ### A few notes:
+Ensure the path variable is set to someplace your Exim can read/write.
+In my case it's /var/spool/exim4.

 Gmail.com works perfectly as "enforced".

 Outlook.com and Office365.com works as "testing" without a TLSRPT.